 The second landmark case is United States v.
 Windsor.
 This case is about the Defense of Marriage Act (or, DOMA) enacted in 1996.
 This Act definitively states that, under Federal Law, marriage is between a man and woman.
 This does not mean that under State Law that same sex couples cannot wed (as of now, anyway).
 What DOMA does is prevent same sex marriages from receiving the same tax benefits on the federal level that heterosexual couples enjoy.
 This leads to the major issue in the case, that this act violates the 5th Amendment’s guarantee of equal protection.
 The Oral Arguments for this case were heard on March 27th, and it will be an interesting case for the entire country.

 Contact Us for More Information

-The attorneys at Robert E. Hornberger, Esq., P.C. are conscientious about staying abreast of the latest legal matters in Nassau County and Suffolk County Divorce and Family Law Courts on Long Island, NY and are available to answer your questions regarding these matters at any time.
+The attorneys at Hornberger Verbitsky, P.C. are conscientious about staying abreast of the latest legal matters in Nassau County and Suffolk County Divorce and Family Law Courts on Long Island, NY and are available to answer your questions regarding these matters at any time.
 For a free private consultation about your needs, contact the experienced attorneys at Robert E. Hornberger, PC at 631-923-1910 or fill out the form on this page and we’ll get right back to you.